glauber-silva/ui-challenge/README.md

 # Code UI Challenge #

-This is a UI project developed for Avenue Code recruitment
+This is a UI project developed for a test recruitment